Citigroup Inc. Lowers Holdings in Credit Suisse Group AG (NYSE:CS)

-Citigroup Inc. trimmed its position in Credit Suisse Group AG (NYSE:CS – Get Rating) by 17.5% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 205,767 shares of the financial services provider’s stock after selling 43,783 shares during the quarter.
-Citigroup Inc.’s holdings in Credit Suisse Group were worth $1,984,000 at the end of the most recent reporting period.
+Citigroup Inc. cut its holdings in Credit Suisse Group AG (NYSE:CS – Get Rating) by 17.5% during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 205,767 shares of the financial services provider’s stock after selling 43,783 shares during the period.
+Citigroup Inc.’s holdings in Credit Suisse Group were worth $1,984,000 as of its most recent SEC filing.

-Several other hedge funds have also recently modified their holdings of CS.
-Dimensional Fund Advisors LP raised its stake in Credit Suisse Group by 6.3% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 4,939,181 shares of the financial services provider’s stock valued at $47,614,000 after buying an additional 294,425 shares during the last quarter.
-Atria Investments LLC grew its holdings in Credit Suisse Group by 25.8% in the third quarter.
-Atria Investments LLC now owns 131,968 shares of the financial services provider’s stock valued at $1,301,000 after purchasing an additional 27,093 shares during the period.
-Yousif Capital Management LLC acquired a new stake in Credit Suisse Group in the fourth quarter valued at approximately $396,000.
-Lake Street Advisors Group LLC grew its holdings in Credit Suisse Group by 23.8% in the third quarter.
-Lake Street Advisors Group LLC now owns 23,493 shares of the financial services provider’s stock valued at $232,000 after purchasing an additional 4,522 shares during the period.
-Finally, Retirement Planning Co of New England Inc. purchased a new position in shares of Credit Suisse Group in the fourth quarter valued at approximately $66,000.
-Institutional investors and hedge funds own 13.58% of the company’s stock.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Fieldpoint Private Securities LLC raised its holdings in shares of Credit Suisse Group by 165.3% during the 4th quarter.
+Fieldpoint Private Securities LLC now owns 5,064 shares of the financial services provider’s stock worth $49,000 after acquiring an additional 3,155 shares in the last quarter.
+Bessemer Group Inc. increased its position in shares of Credit Suisse Group by 181.7% during the 4th quarter.
+Bessemer Group Inc. now owns 5,480 shares of the financial services provider’s stock valued at $53,000 after purchasing an additional 3,535 shares during the last quarter.
+Retirement Planning Co of New England Inc. bought a new position in shares of Credit Suisse Group during the 4th quarter valued at approximately $66,000.
+National Bank of Canada FI bought a new position in shares of Credit Suisse Group during the 4th quarter valued at approximately $69,000.
+Finally, Rockefeller Capital Management L.P. increased its position in shares of Credit Suisse Group by 19.3% during the 3rd quarter.
+Rockefeller Capital Management L.P. now owns 8,076 shares of the financial services provider’s stock valued at $78,000 after purchasing an additional 1,306 shares during the last quarter.
+13.58% of the stock is currently owned by institutional investors.

-A number of equities analysts have weighed in on CS shares.
-UBS Group lowered their price objective on Credit Suisse Group from CHF 8.50 to CHF 7.40 in a research note on Friday, March 11th.
-Kepler Capital Markets downgraded Credit Suisse Group from a “buy” rating to a “hold” rating and set a CHF 8.50 price objective on the stock. in a report on Tuesday, February 15th.
-Berenberg Bank downgraded Credit Suisse Group from a “buy” rating to a “hold” rating in a report on Wednesday, May 11th.
-Zacks Investment Research downgraded Credit Suisse Group from a “hold” rating to a “strong sell” rating in a report on Thursday, February 17th.
-Finally, StockNews.com started coverage on Credit Suisse Group in a report on Thursday, March 31st.
-They issued a “hold” rating on the stock.
-Four investment analysts have rated the stock with a sell rating, ten have given a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of “Hold” and a consensus price target of $8.36.
+CS has been the topic of several analyst reports.
+Zacks Investment Research downgraded Credit Suisse Group from a “hold” rating to a “strong sell” rating in a research report on Thursday, February 17th.
+JPMorgan Chase & Co. boosted their target price on Credit Suisse Group from CHF 6.60 to CHF 6.80 and gave the company an “underweight” rating in a research report on Thursday, May 19th.
+Deutsche Bank Aktiengesellschaft cut their price objective on Credit Suisse Group from CHF 11 to CHF 8 in a research report on Thursday, April 14th.
+UBS Group cut their price objective on Credit Suisse Group from CHF 8.50 to CHF 7.40 in a research report on Friday, March 11th.
+Finally, Morgan Stanley cut their price objective on Credit Suisse Group from CHF 10.50 to CHF 9.50 and set an “equal weight” rating on the stock in a research report on Thursday, April 21st.
+Four equities research analysts have rated the stock with a sell rating, ten have issued a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $8.36.

-The firm also recently announced a — dividend, which was paid on Monday, May 23rd.
-Stockholders of record on Tuesday, May 10th were paid a dividend of $0.0528 per share.
+The company also recently disclosed a — dividend, which was paid on Monday, May 23rd.
+Stockholders of record on Tuesday, May 10th were issued a $0.0528 dividend.
 This represents a dividend yield of 0.5%.
 The ex-dividend date was Monday, May 9th.
-Credit Suisse Group’s dividend payout ratio (DPR) is -4.29%.
+Credit Suisse Group’s dividend payout ratio is presently -4.29%.

 Credit Suisse Group AG, together with its subsidiaries, provides various financial services in Switzerland, Europe, the Middle East, Africa, the Americas, and Asia Pacific.
 The company offers wealth management solutions, including investment advice and discretionary asset management services; risk management solutions, such as managed investment products; and wealth planning, succession planning, and trust services.